 Matthew M. C. Smith - Writer

-He published Origin: 21 Poems in 2018 and is working on his second collection of poetry to be published by Broken Spine Arts.
+He published Origin: 21 Poems in 2018 and is working on a second collection of poetry to be published by Broken Spine Arts.
 He studied for a PhD on the subject of Robert Graves and Wales at Swansea University, completing this in 2006.
 He is published in an academic journal and is currently writing on Robert Graves and Tony Conran for the International Journal of Welsh Writing in English with two articles on Robert Graves.